indigotech/taq-github-bot/src/data/local/github/tracks-node/track-2/steps/step-3.md

 ## Lint

 Lint is a very powerful tool to inspect code and warn about some possible mistakes.
 Lints use to be more language-specific.
-In our projects, we use [eslint](https://eslint.org/).
-Eslint is a Javascript linter, but sure we have some additional support for Typescript features too.
+In our projects, we use [eslint](https://eslint.org/), which is a Javascript linter, but sure we have some additional support for Typescript features too.
 You can follow [this guide](https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/README.md) to configure eslint with Typescript.
 This doc already has a section to add a Prettier plugin as well \O/

-We recommend you install [eslint Vscode extions](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), so the lint errors will be shown while you write code.
+We recommend you install [eslint Vscode extions](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), so the lint errors will be shown while you write your code.

 We have plenty of custom lint rules on our projects, but the minimum the recommended guide above brings is sufficient for now.